Book Now Make a Enquiry

 • Breakfast, Lunch and Dinner Included

-With breakfast done, we prepare to trek up to the renowned Tengboche monastery at Tengboche village.
-It is the largest monastery in the region and one of the most significant ones as well.
 The monastery is perched in a beautiful spot on a high ridge with Mount Ama Dablam in the background.
-It is surrounded by pines, azaleas and colorful mountain rhododendrons, and the views are just fantastic; you can get good views of Mt.
+It is surrounded by pines, azaleas and colourful mountain rhododendrons, and the views are just fantastic; you can get good views of Mt.
 Everest, Nuptse, Lhotse, Ama Dablam, and Thamserku!
-Overnight in Tengboche.

 • Guest House